Conr86/solitude/README.md

 - Export a page as Markdown

 ### On the roadmap
-- Workspaces or projects, letting you have multiple collections of pages
 - Embedded images
 - Offline support, including syncing
+- Backups and revision control
 - Manual toggling of light/dark mode
-- Basic authentication
 - Basic insights on the Home page such as number of pages or total word count
-- Backups and revision control

-### Bugs
-- ~~Ordering is not preserved in the sidebar page tree~~
-- ~~@mention tags currently don't change when the linked page name changes~~
-- I'm using a README to track bugs
+- Workspaces or projects, letting you have multiple collections of pages

 ## Uses
 - [Vite](https://vitejs.dev/) for tooling